Supertranslation-Invariant Dressed Lorentz Charges: Introduction

 Aim of this paper is to find an explicit, BMS-invariant formula for {\em all} Lorentz charges: rotations {\em and} boost.
 We will begin in Section 2 by recalling the definition of asymptotically flat spacetime in the Bondi gauge and introduce shear, Bondi news, boundary gravitons and other quantities and notations used throughout the paper.
 Section 2 will also introduce a regularization of Poisson bracket and charges that corresponds to truncating future null infinity at finite values of the retarded time and is essential for writing well defined expressions for the BMS and Lorentz charges in terms of three-dimensional integrals over future null infinity.
 The 3D form of the charges is necessary to find their Poisson brackets with canonical variables.
 The regularization introduced in Section 2 is similar to the definition of observable BMS charges given in ref.~\cite{bp2}.
 Finally, Section 2 describes the proper boundary conditions on the asymptotic degrees of freedom.
 The regularization of Section 2 is used in Section 3 to define BMS-invariant Lorentz charges and check that they indeed act as Lorentz transformation on the radiative degrees of freedom (that is the Bondi news and the matter degrees of freedom) and satisfy the Lorentz algebra as well.
 Section 3 also introduces a new regularization procedure in the frequency domain, which corresponds more clearly to the standard infrared cutoff procedure used in the particle physics treatment of infrared singularities.
 Section 4 evaluates Lorentz charges on known general-relativistic configurations.
-To perform the computation we rewrite the charges, which are appropriately regulated integrals of 3D densities on the whole future null infinity, in terms of 2D densities integrated on the celestial sphere at the past boundary of future null infinity.
-Section 5 contains a comparison of the different proposals for Lorentz charges, and particularly angular momentum, that have been proposed in the literature.
+To perform the computation we rewrite the charges, which are appropriately regulated integrals of 3D densities on the whole future null infinity, in terms of 2D densities integrated on the celestial sphere {at the past boundary of $\mathcal{I}^+$.
+The 2D formula for angular momentum coincides with those of refs.~\cite{compinvref,yau21a,yau21b} and the 2D formula for the center of mass (boost) reduces to that of~\cite{kwy18,yau21b} when the Bondi news vanishes.} Section 5 contains a comparison of the different proposals for Lorentz charges, and particularly angular momentum, that have been proposed in the literature.
 A few concluding observations are collected in Section 6.